-It is difficult to be precise but there are approximately 1250 commercial grape producers in Rio Grande do Sul and neighbouring Santa Catarina state.
-The vast majority of these supply fruit into established wineries, some of which are large co-operatives while others are smaller, family-run businesses.
-A very small number of wineries (around 30) are actively engaged in exports but of these many have regular business in the major markets of the USA, UK, Europe, South America and, increasingly, China.
+It is difficult to be precise but there are at least 1300 commercial grape producers in Rio Grande do Sul and neighbouring Santa Catarina state.
+The market is dominated by a small number of large scale cooperatives and some very well established privately-owned wineries, while the remaining 80-90% are significantly smaller, mainly family-run businesses.
+Only a modest number of wineries (<50) are actively engaged in exports but, of these, many have ongoing business in the major markets of the USA, UK, EU, South America and China.

-As well as wine production, a growing number of wineries have expanded into the hospitality and ‘oeno-tourism’ business, so vineyard restaurants, hotels and souvenir shops are widespread and usually of very good quality.
-For the serious wine enthusiast, Go Brazil can recommend specialist travel agencies who will take clients to visit some of the key wineries, meet the wine-makers, enjoy wine and food pairings, and stay in luxury accommodation.
+As well as wine production, a growing number of wineries have expanded their operations to include hospitality and ‘oeno-tourism’, so vineyard hotels, restaurants and visitor centres are now widespread and usually of very good quality.
+For the serious wine enthusiast, Go Brazil can recommend specialist travel agencies who will take clients to visit the key wineries, meet the wine-makers, enjoy wine and food pairings, and stay in luxury accommodation.
 Side-trips to Rio de Janeiro, the Pantanal wetlands and the majestic Foz de Iguaçu waterfalls can also be organised.

 Geography & Topography

 Best to forget the glossy brochures advertising endless sun-kissed beaches!
 The south of Brazil is green, very hilly – mountainous in parts – and at times can get very cold.
 Rain and hail are common here during the winter, so vineyard location, soil type, drainage and vine protection are all factors which wine producers must consider.
-The lush, undulating landscape is, however, very scenic, reminiscent perhaps of the foothills of the Austrian Tyrol or Swiss Alps, and for tourists, is best enjoyed during spring (September-November) or autumn (March-May).
+The lush, undulating landscape is however very scenic, reminiscent perhaps of Tuscany or the foothills of the Austrian Tyrol and, for tourists, is best enjoyed during spring (September-November) or autumn (March-May).

 The Lesser-Known Regions

-While the Serra Gaúcha remains very much the centre of Brazil’s wine production, all of the favoured vineyard sites there have long since been occupied.
+While the Serra Gaúcha remains very much the centre of Brazil’s wine production, all of the favoured vineyard sites there have long since been taken.
 With growing urbanisation also reducing the amount of land available, winemakers have started to purchase plots in the extreme south and southwest of the country, bordering Uruguay and Argentina respectively.
-Known as Campanha, or Fronteira, this remote area extends for hundreds of miles and is known principally as sheep and cattle-raising country, although rice production is also important.
+Known previously as ‘Fronteira’ but now by the local wine trade as ‘Campanha Gaúcha’, this remote area extends for hundreds of miles and is known principally as sheep and cattle-raising country, although rice production is also important.
 Mainly limestone soils and a warm breeze make for good drainage, while a long ripening period ensures good fruit and sugar concentrations.

-Notable too is the ‘Vinhos de Altitude’, a group of wineries from the interior of Santa Catarina state, whose vineyards all lie above 1,000m.
-Some of these are still young businesses but have great potential and we can expect some exciting developments from them in the coming years.
+Notable too are the ‘Vinhos de Altitude’ wines, produced by a group of wineries from the interior of Santa Catarina state, whose vineyards all lie above 1,000m.
+Some of these are still young businesses but have great potential, especially for white wines, and we can expect some exciting developments from them in the coming years.

-Very new to the wine-making scene is the more northerly state of São Paulo, Brazil’s most populous and wealthy which, at first glance, is not an obvious candidate for wine production given its location on the Tropic of Capricorn.
-However, wine-makers there have devised an innovative double-pruning technique that delays the harvest by several months, meaning that grapes can be picked in the cool and dry winter months of July/August rather than in February/March, when it would be too hot and/or wet.
-The Guaspari winery, located at 900-1,300m on the site of an old coffee plantation, employs this unusual system and the resulting wines -some of which Go Brazil import- are of very high quality.
+Even more recent on the wine-making scene is the more northerly state of São Paulo, Brazil’s most populous and wealthy which, at first glance, is not an obvious candidate for wine production given its location on the Tropic of Capricorn.
+However, winemakers there have devised an innovative double-pruning technique that delays their harvest by several months, meaning that grapes can be picked in the cool and dry winter months of July/August rather than in February/March, when it would otherwise be too hot and/or wet.
+The Guaspari winery, located at 900-1,300m on the site of an old coffee plantation, employs this unusual system and the resulting wines – some of which Go Brazil import – are of very high quality.

 In complete contrast, 2,000kms away in the northeast of Brazil, there are a series of vineyards which produce at least two harvests p.a.
-Irrigated by the waters of the nearby River São Francisco, and situated only 8-9° below the Equator, vines here grow freely and crop on a continuous basis.
-While many of the grapes grown in the region are destined for table consumption, the wines produced are of a steady, consistently good quality.
+Irrigated by the waters of the nearby River São Francisco, and situated only 8-9° below the Equator, vines here grow freely and crop on a continuous basis (known as a ‘constant vegetative cycle’).
+While many of the grapes grown in the region are destined for table consumption, the wines produced are of a steady, reasonable quality.
 Read more below about the Rio Sol brand, which originates in this region.

 Founded in 1875, Casa Valduga can lay claim to be one of the oldest wine-making houses in Brazil.
-Still a family concern after six generations, the company now occupies a huge site in the stunning Vale dos Vinhedos.
+Still a family concern after six generations, the company now occupies a huge site in the stunning Vale dos Vinhedos (‘Valley of the Vineyards’).
 With the added attraction of two restaurants and upmarket guest accommodation, Valduga is deservedly one of the most visited of all the vineyards in the region.

 Familia Geisse